Personal Injury Attorneys in Birmingham

 - Prescriptions, medications or supplements

 When a loved one dies because of the negligence or reckless actions of another party, a wrongful death action can be brought against the party (or parties) responsible.
 This is similar to a personal injury claim, but there are some significant differences.
-Alabama has some of the most unique wrongful death laws in the country.
-First of all, a claim cannot be filed by just any family member, it can only be brought by the personal representative of the decedent’s estate.
-And unlike most other states, compensatory damages are not available from Alabama wrongful death lawsuits, you are only allowed to recover punitive damages.
+Alabama has some of the most unique wrongful death laws in the country, so you need a skilled attorney on your side in such cases.

 Pursuing a Personal Injury Claim in Alabama

 Personal injuries can range from mild to moderate to severe, and in the most extreme cases, catastrophic.
 Those who suffer measurable losses because of their injury deserve to be fully compensated in the form of damages.
 Compensatory damages can be grouped into two general categories:

 - Economic Damages: This is compensation for direct monetary losses that the victim incurs, such as hospitalization costs, costs for surgeries and other types of medical treatment, rehabilitation expenses, costs for ongoing medical care, lost wages, loss of future earnings, and property damage.